 The last thing to think about is whether you have the space for an inflatable pool.
 Space might be a big problem for you if you have a smaller than average backyard or if you live in an apartment.
 In those instances, an inflatable pool might be the best pool option for you.

 By this point in this article, you should have a good idea of whether you need an inflatable pool or a permanent pool.
-If you find that you only need an inflatable one, then you can stop reading this article right now.
+If you only need an inflatable one, you can stop reading this article right now.
 However, if you decide that you do need a permanent pool, then you’re going to want to continue to the next section.

 Step Two: Decide On a Type Of Permanent Pool You Need